ArtusC/CambioDolar/README.md

 After accessing the localhost link, the result of the API will apear in the browser screen.

+* Two files will be created in the main project folder if all goes well:
-A txt file called `cotacao.txt` will be created in the folder containing the dollar quotation value in reais at the time you make the request.
+  * A txt file called `cotacao.txt`, containing the dollar quotation value in reais at the time you make the request.
+  * A db file called `cambio_dolar.db`, containing the Sqlite database records.

 ### Mysql DB:
 If you want to see the result in this database, run the these commands in another terminal: